-Objective morality, on the other hand, is true regardless what anyone believes or practices.
+Objective morality, on the other hand, is true regardless of what anyone believes or practices.
 If slavery is objectively wrong, then it is wrong even if everyone in the world believes it is OK.
 Even if the whole world practices slavery.

 The first premise of this argument states that “If God does not exist, objective moral values and duties do not exist.”
 If there are objective moral values, what makes them objective?
-Is our morality something that our culture has derived over time.
+Is our morality something that our culture has derived over time?
 Or is there some other source of objective morality?

 Culturally Derived Morality

-Clearly there is some portion of our morality that is socially derived and codified in our laws and social conventions.
+Clearly, there is some portion of our morality that is socially derived and codified in our laws and social conventions.
 But just as clearly this culturally derived morality varies from one culture to another.
 What is moral for one group may not be for another group.

-And who is to say which one is right.
+And who is to say which one is right?
 Subjectively, they are both right.
 If subjective morality is all that we have, then I really have no basis for condemning the moral practices of another culture.
 Just because my culture happens to condemn slavery will give me no real grounds for speaking against the culture that practices slavery.
-For them it is morally acceptable.
+For them, it is morally acceptable.
 And their morality is just as valid as mine if there is no objective standard to compare them against.